 Blue Lagoon Three

 One of the top things to do other than tubing in Vang Vieng, Laos is to visit the Blue Lagoon.
-Though, it is quite the tourist attraction and often overcrowded with people trying to cool down from the Laos heat.
+Though, it is quite a tourist attraction and often overcrowded with people trying to cool down from the Laos heat.
 Blue Lagoon Three in Vang Vieng is another option I came across while exploring things to do in the area.
-It is absolutely paradise with sparkling blue waters, numerous water activities and amazing views across the dry landscape.
+It is an absolute paradise with sparkling blue waters, numerous water activities, and amazing views across the dry landscape.
 One of the many Instgrammable places in Vang Vieng, it is certainly worth the visit.

 Blue Lagoon 1 or Blue Lagoon Three?

 Visiting Blue Lagoon One is no doubt equally as popular as tubing when in Vang Vieng.
 You will constantly be hounded by tuk tuk drivers asking if you want to visit, as well as the constant advertisements spread throughout the town.
 It is a well known destination and fairly easy to get to, even by bicycle.
 Though, once you arrive you will be greeted by a small lagoon covered with tour groups, hungover backpackers and local kids.
 It is nowhere close to the tranquil setting a lot of people imagine.

 In contrast, the lesser known, though slowly growing in popularity, Blue Lagoon Three is an excellent option.
 The magical blue waters are feed from an underground spring below.
 Set on one of the many limestone karst which dot the landscape it is like being transported to a tropical paradise.
 The complete opposite from the dry countryside just outside the entrance.